-Compensation and Human Resources Committee Discretion in Event of Change in Control.
+Compensation Committee Discretion in Event of Change in Control

-Under the terms of the 2006 Stock Incentive Plan, in the event of a Change in Control (defined below) or a significant change in the business condition or strategy of the company, the Compensation and Human Resources Committee may decide to accelerate distribution of stock awards, provide payment to the participant of cash or other property equal to the fair market value of the award, adjust the terms of the award, cause the award to be assumed, or make other adjustments to awards as the committee considers equitable to the participant and also in the best interest of the company and its shareholders.
+Under the terms of the Stock Incentive Plan, in the event of a Change in Control (defined below) or a significant change in the business condition or strategy of the company, the Compensation Committee may accelerate distribution of stock awards, provide payment to the participant of cash or other property equal to the fair market value of the award, adjust the terms of the award, cause the award to be assumed, or make such other adjustments to awards as the committee considers equitable to the participant and also in the best interest of the company and its shareholders.

-Change in Control Provisions in Performance RSU Awards.
+Change in Control Provisions in Performance RSU Awards

 Our performance RSU awards for executives provide for accelerated vesting in the event of the executive's termination following a change in control.
 Under the terms of the grant agreements, a number of such performance RSUs will vest automatically if, within two years following a change in control: (i) the grantee's employment is terminated by the company without cause, or (ii) the grantee voluntarily terminates employment for good reason within 90 days after the event constituting good reason.
-For purposes of the RSU awards, the terms "change in control," "cause," and "good reason" have the same definitions as those described above under "Cash Severance Benefits."
+For purposes of the RSU awards, the terms "change in control," "cause," and "good reason" have the same definitions as those described above under the heading "Cash Severance Benefits."

-To determine the number of performance RSUs that would vest in the event of any such termination, the committee is required to use a performance percentage calculated in accordance with the terms of the awards, but subject to the following principles:
+To determine the number of performance RSUs that would vest in the event of a termination following a change in control, the Compensation Committee is required to use a performance percentage calculated in accordance with the terms of the awards, subject to the committee's right to adjust awards downward, and to the following principles:

-For the return on equity performance goal, Accounting ROE would be assumed to be actual accounting ROE for any fiscal years that ended prior to the termination of employment, and target ROE for any other fiscal years included in the performance period;

-- For the asset base performance goal, regulated asset base for 3-year performance period would be assumed to be at target; and - For the relative total shareholder return goal, target performance results would be assumed for the 3-year performance period.
+- For the return on equity performance goal, Accounting ROE would be assumed to be actual accounting ROE for any fiscal years that ended prior to the termination of employment, and target ROE for any other fiscal years included in the performance period. - · For the relative total shareholder return goal, target performance results would be assumed for the 3-year performance period. - For the asset base performance goal, regulated asset base for 3-year performance period would be assumed to be at target.
+(Note that this performance goal is not used in our 2017 performance RSUs.)

 The number of dividend equivalent rights would be determined in accordance with the terms of the awards, calculated as if the date of termination were the end of the performance period.
-See the Compensation Discussion and Analysis section entitled "Long-Term Equity Incentive Awards" for more information about the terms of the performance RSU awards.
+See the Compensation Discussion and Analysis section entitled "Long-Term Equity Incentive Awards" for more information about the terms of the 2017 performance RSU awards.

-Vesting of Performance RSUs.
+Vesting of Performance RSUs